andrew/ultimate-awesome/README.md

 - [awesome-shadcn-ui](https://github.com/jhonyrdesouza/awesome-shadcn-ui) - A curated list of awesome things related to shadcn/ui.
 - [Awesome-Repository](https://github.com/decentraland-scenes/Awesome-Repository) - A collection of links to examples and tutorials to help you get started building Decentraland scenes and other content.
 - [awesome-sfdx-plugins](https://github.com/mshanemc/awesome-sfdx-plugins) - A place to share plugins you've created.
-- [awesome-rspack](https://github.com/web-infra-dev/awesome-rspack) - A curated list of awesome things related to Rspack, Rsbuild and Rspress.
+- [awesome-rspack](https://github.com/web-infra-dev/awesome-rspack) - A curated list of awesome things related to Rspack stack.
 - [awesome-lens-protocol](https://github.com/0xJuancito/awesome-lens-protocol) - A curated list of awesome Lens Protocol projects, resources, libraries, tools and more.
 - [awesome-dat](https://github.com/dat-ecosystem-archive/awesome-dat) - Community curated resources for Dat Project [ DEPRECATED - More info on active projects and modules at  ] .
 - [awesome-ionic2-components](https://github.com/fishme/awesome-ionic2-components) - Should help you to get awesome components and plugins for Ionic2.